Skip to main content

 Project update

-What to expect
+What to Expect

+Two maps side by side.
 The map on the left below shows the entire project area in blue hatching with a blue inset box that shows the location of the survey work along the ROW.
 The map on the right shows a zoomed-in view of survey work within the blue inset box.
+This work is along the ROW on Northeast Inglewood Hill Road and the East Lake Sammamish Trail between 187th Avenue Northeast and just north of Northeast 65th Street.

 We want to hear from you - please take our short survey!